 Think about brands like Red Bull or Virgin, brands that are continuously sponsoring tens of events just to be in front of their audience.
-Red Bull is a well recognized brand because it grew a brand recognized for sponsoring extreme sports shows and events, a decision that made a great fit for their energy drink products.
-More of that, they are not just sponsoring events, they moved even further, sponsoring athletes, sport teams etc. They have also launched their own media company where they broadcast these events.
+Red Bull is a well-recognized brand because it grew a brand recognized for sponsoring extreme sports shows and events, a decision that made a great fit for their energy drink products.
+More of that, they are not just sponsoring events, they moved even further, sponsoring athletes, sports teams, etc. They have also launched their own media company where they broadcast these events.

-And, I bet that every time you think about an energy drink your will want to have a Red Bull.
+And, I bet that every time you think about an energy drink you will want to have a Red Bull.

-That’s only type of strategy on how to get more brand awareness.
+That’s the only type of strategy on how to get more brand awareness.